Quincy-Fer/Bliss---Restaurant/README.md

 ### Restaurant Website

 Created this website for a local restaurant!
-The site is fully responsive for mobile, tablets and desktop Link to live website : (https://quincy-fer.github.io/Bliss---Restaurant/)
+The site is fully responsive for mobile, tablets and desktop.

+Link to live website : (https://quincy-fer.github.io/Bliss---Restaurant/)

 ### To run the website yourself: